Venous Thromboembolism – Epidemiology – Middle East & Africa

 Diagnosed Incidence of Venous Thromboembolism Among People of All Ages in 2021 and 2031

 Relative Sizes of Factors Contributing to the Trend in Diagnosed Incidence of Venous Thromboembolism Over the Next 10 Years

 Analysis of the Diagnosed Venous Thromboembolism Events by Etiology

 Venous Thromboembolism Events by Etiology

 Venous Thromboembolism Events by Cancer Association

 Studies Included in the Analysis of Venous Thromboembolism

 Studies Excluded from the Analysis of Venous Thromboembolism

 Sunali D. Goonesekera, S.M.

-Sunali Goonesekera, S.M., is a senior epidemiologist at Clarivate.
-Previously, Ms. Goonesekera conducted epidemiological research on racial/ethnic disparities in metabolic diseases at the New England Research Institute and lead-authored two manuscripts.
+Sunali D. Goonesekera, S.M., Senior Manager, Epidemiology.
+Prior to joining Clarivate, Ms. Goonesekera conducted epidemiological research on racial/ethnic disparities in metabolic diseases at the New England Research Institute and lead-authored two manuscripts.
 She has contributed to multiple publications in peer-reviewed journals in epidemiology and the biological sciences.
 She holds a master’s degree in epidemiology from the Harvard School of Public Health and a B.A. in biology (Honors) from Dartmouth College.